drshahizan/software-engineering/materials/module4/Yutongchai/readme.md

 <b>4.
 Newsfeed: </b><br>Users should be able to view a personalized newsfeed that includes updates from their friends and pages they follow.

 <b>5.
-Groups: <br>Users should be able to create and join groups based on interests, departments, or activities.
+Groups: </b><br>Users should be able to create and join groups based on interests, departments, or activities.

 <b>6.
 Events: </b><br>Users should be able to create and join events related to university activities, such as seminars, workshops, and extracurricular activities.